Chevrolet Suburban Insurance Rates

 Want to jump right into finding Chevrolet Suburban insurance rates?
 Enter your ZIP code in our free tool above.

-The average insurance rates for a Chevrolet Suburban are $1,368 a year for full coverage.
-Comprehensive costs approximately $306, collision insurance costs $506, and liability costs $398.
-A liability-only policy costs as little as $460 a year, and high-risk insurance costs around $2,950.
-Teen drivers cost the most to insure at up to $5,078 a year.
+Average auto insurance rates for a Chevrolet Suburban are $1,368 annually for full coverage.
+Comprehensive costs on average $306, collision costs $506, and liability costs around $398.
+A liability-only policy costs as low as $460 a year, with high-risk insurance costing around $2,950.
+Teens receive the highest rates at $5,078 a year or more.

 Average premium for full coverage: $1,368